oshadmon/demo-in-a-box/grafana/dashboard-generator/README.md

 # Building Grafana

-To Run Docker, replace the IP & port to the IP & port of the Query node
+To run Docker, replace _DATASOURCE_ IP & port to the IP & port of the Query node
 ```shell
 docker run -p 3000:3000 \
   -e DATASOURCE_URL=http://139.177.201.33:32349 \